bitfoundation/bitplatform/docs/bit-server-side/odata.md

 }
 ```

-You can create as many as DTOs from your models.
+You can create as many as DTOs from your "models/entities".
 You can add calculated fields, apply flattening etc.

 To follow best practices, keep these rules in your mind:

-1- Do not inherit from models in your DTO classes.
+1- Do not inherit from "models/entities" in your DTO classes.
 For example, CustomerDto does not inherit from Customer.

-2- Do not declare a property with type of your models in your DTO classes.
+2- Do not declare a property with type of your "models/entities" in your DTO classes.
 For example, CustomerDto has no property of type City model.
+Do not use models/enities enums and complex types in your dto clasess too.

 3- Develop a DTO for every Task you've.
 For example, if you want to show customers names and their orders count, create a DTO for this task.
 And when you want to create a Customer registration form which accepts credit card number, develop a new DTO for that task.